stove-labs/zk-htlc/README.md

 **🔓 Unlocking locked assets/tokens**

 1. Alice calls Bob's `HTLCPoseidonExperimentalToken.unlock()`, providing the secret used to generate the hashlock used to deploy both of their contracts.
-This reveals the secret to Bob and transfers the funds from the contract to Alice.
+This reveals the secret to Bob automatically and transfers the funds (10 TOKEN) from the contract to Alice.
+The secret is stored on-chain within the contract.
 2. Bob calls Alice's `HTLCPoseidonNative.unlock()`, using the secret he obtained from Alice.
-This transfers the funds from the contract to Bob
+This transfers the funds (10 MINA) from the contract to Bob.
 3. Done!

 **📆 Edge cases**

-For a case when one of the participants fails to unlock the locked tokens, the creator of the contract can refund the locked tokens using the `.refund()` method.
+For a case when one of the participants fails to unlock the locked tokens in a given timelock period, the creator of each contract can refund their locked tokens using the `.refund()` method.

 ## Credits